 Together, they created the first all steel boules.

 Each man had his own business and sold boules under his own brand name.
 They created their brand names from their initials.
 Louis Tarchier created the ELTÉ brand in 1930.
 Its logo, which was stamped on its boules, was Tarchier’s initials “LT” inside a circle.
 Jean Blanc created the “JB” brand.
 In very early JB boules, he also used a logo of his initials “JB” inside a circle.

 Blanc died in 1933, at the age of 58.
 Jean Deville purchased the business’s machinery and continued to manufacture boules under the brand name of “JB”.

 Louis Tarchier continued to manufacture “L.-T.” or ELTÉ boules, most of which were sent to, and sold through, La Boule Intégrale in Lyon.

 After thirty-three years with the business, Tarchier retired, giving the business to his son-in-law, Maurice Crozet, who registered the trademark “MC” and carried on with the business.
-In 1987 the brand name and the factories were sold (to a company named Opoint?), and seven years later sold again to OBUT, which retired the ELTÉ brand name.
+In 1987 the brand name and the factories were sold, and seven years later sold again to OBUT, which retired the ELTÉ brand name.
 OBUT also bought the JB brand in the 1990s, and retired it in 2012.

 French wikipedia says Les boules Elté sont des boules artisanales, très différentes des boules produites à la chaîne, et estimées par les professionnels. — Elté boules were “artisanal” (craft, hand-made) boules, very different from mass-manufactured, and held in high esteem by professionals.